dtcenter/MET/met/docs/Users_Guide/grid-stat.rst

     - FN_ON
     - Number of forecast no and observation no

-Table 3 Format information for NBRCTS (Neighborhood Contingency Table Statistics) output line type.

 .. role:: raw-html(raw)
     :format: html

-.. list-table:: Format information for NBRCTS (Neighborhood Contingency Table Statistics) output line type.
+.. list-table:: Table 8.3 Format information for NBRCTS (Neighborhood Contingency Table Statistics) output line type
   :widths: auto
   :header-rows: 2